Azure/azure-sdk-for-python/sdk/cognitiveservices/azure-cognitiveservices-formrecognizer/DESIGN_DOC.md

 custom model, and managing a user's custom models on their account.

 The user can choose to train with or without labels using the methods `begin_labeled_training` or `begin_training`.
-Both methods take as input a blob SAS uri or valid path to the documents to use for training.
+Both methods take as input a blob SAS URI to the documents to use for training.
 Each training method will return a poller object which is used to get the training result.

-A custom model can be used to analyze forms using the `begin_extract_forms` or `begin_extract_labeled_forms` method.
+A custom model can be used to analyze forms using the `begin_extract_form_pages` or `begin_extract_labeled_forms` method.
 The `model_id` from the training result is passed into the methods, along with the input form to analyze (content-type is determined internally).
 This method also returns a poller object which is used to get the result.